duaneodom/rclink4g/docs/README.md

 Once you have successfully completed the [Installation](#installation) instructions above

 1. copy your tailscale.key file to the root of the companion computer SD card
-2. optionally edit **rclink4g.conf** file in the root of the SD card to change the following settings (see [Configuration](#configuration) below for setting descriptions)
+2. optionally edit **rclink4g.conf** file in the root of the SD card to change the following settings (see the [Configuration](#configuration) section below for setting descriptions)
     - **hostname**
     - **ground_station_address**
     - **ground_station_video_port**
     - **video_channel**
+3. Start your GCS computer, connect to tailscale and start your GCS software
+4. connect your RCLink4G to your autopilot via USB or serial cable
+5. turn on your vehicle (which powers on your RCLink4G unit)
+6. wait for the telemetry and video stream to appear

+> **NOTE**
+When using a Raspberry Pi Camera it is important to have your GCS (video player) running before starting the RCLink4G unit or the video stream won't show up.
+This is due to some efficienies in video encoding that are taken when using the Raspberry Pi Camera on the low power processor in the Raspberry Pi Zero 2W.

 ## Boot Indicator LEDs

-During the bootup of the companion computer each indicator LED will pulse once a second during the stage indicated by the LED.
-If a halting error occurs during that stage, the LED will start a fast flash.
-This tell you what stage failed which should give you an indication of what the problem might be.
-You can access the logs in the logs directory on the root of the companion computer SD card for more detailed information.
+During the boot process of the companion computer each indicator LED will pulse once a second during the stage indicated by the LED.
+If a halting error occurs during that stage, the LED will start to flash quickly and the boot process will be halted.
+This will tell you what stage failed which should give you an indication of what the problem might be.
+You can access the logs in the logs directory on the root of the companion computer SD card by removing it and inserting it into an SD card reader on another computer (your GCS) for more detailed information.
 The boot stages are as follows

 1. **network**: connecting to the internet and updating the clock
 2. **vpn**: connecting to the mesh VPN (Tailscale)
-3. **autopilot**: connecting via serial to the autopilot
+3. **autopilot**: connecting to the autopilot
 4. **online**: the system is online

 If the online LED turns off, this is an indication that internet/VPN connectivity was lost.
-The system will attempt to reset the internet connection, restart the connection to the autopilot and restart the video streams.
+The system will attempt to reset the internet connection, reconnect to the autopilot and restart the video streams.